Last Updated on October 14, 2024 by Aaron von Frank

 1. Provide a healthy, balanced waterfowl-specific diet.

-Read: What to feed pet or backyard ducks to maximize their health and longevity.
+See our article: What to feed pet and backyard ducks to maximize their health and longevity.

 2. Aim for better health, not more eggs.

 Provide clean water for your ducks to swim in daily.
-Chickens take dust baths, ducks take water baths.
-Ducks’ water baths help with feather health, overall hygiene, and mite prevention.
+Swimming provides exercise and fun for your ducks, plus it helps with feather health, overall hygiene, and mite prevention.
+Waterfowl do indeed need water to be at their best.

 4. Maintain clean bedding.

-Keep your duck coop bedding fresh and topped up (we use a deep litter method) so they’re not standing around in soggy bedding or their own waste.
-We use large flake pine shavings for our outdoor duck coop.
+Keep your duck coop and run bedding fresh and topped up (we use a modified deep litter method), so they’re not standing around in their own waste.
+We use large flake pine shavings for our duck coop.

-If we have to bring a duck indoors to sit on a nest or go broody, we use aspen shavings.
-Aspen is dust-free, so it’s much better for in-home applications.
+If we have to bring a duck indoors to sit on a nest or go broody, we use dust-free aspen shavings which are great for in-home applications.

 5. Protect those delicate duck flippers!

-Provide a run/foraging area with clean, non-course surfaces.
-Ducks are clumsy walkers with big flippers, so rough granite, thick chopped mulch, rough concrete, etc. will increase the likelihood of foot/ankle injuries and infections like bumblefoot.
+Ducks should spend their days on clean, non-coarse surfaces.
+Ducks are clumsy walkers with big flippers.
+Thus, surfaces such as rough granite, thick chopped mulch, concrete/asphalt, uncovered hardware wire, etc. will increase the likelihood of foot/ankle injuries and infections like bumblefoot.

-Similarly, you’ll need to have medical necessities on-hand in the event your ducks get sick or injured, e.g. a duck first aid kit.
-The further you live from a pharmacy or avian vet, the more important this precaution likely is.
+You’ll need to have medical necessities on-hand in the event your ducks get sick or injured, e.g. a duck first aid kit — just as you likely have a first aid kit on hand for the humans in your household.
+The further you live from a pharmacy or avian vet, the more important this precaution will be.

-Below are some of the items we think you should consider including in your duck first aid kit.
-We include a tiered rating system based on how important we deem the item to be in a duck first aid kit:
+Below are some of the items you should consider including in your duck first aid kit.
+We include a tiered rating system based on how important we deem the item to be:

-• Important = we’d encourage you to have it on-hand if budget allows;
+- Important = we’d encourage you to have it on-hand if your budget allows

 For simplicity, items in our recommended duck first aid kit are also organized by category.